-It started out as a simple football game between two rival, historically Black universities and now, more than four decades later, it has morphed into something much larger.
+It started out as a simple football game between two rival, historically Black universities and now, more than four decades later, it has morphed into a citywide celebration.

-This year’s 44rd Annual Bayou Classic is now four days of events featuring a parade, fan festival, empowerment and career seminars, a battle of the bands and much more.
-All of these events culminate with a football matchup between the Tigers of Grambling State and the Jaguars of Southern University.
+This year’s Annual Bayou Classic is a multi-day event featuring a parade, a battle of the bands, and much more.
+All of these events culminate with a football matchup between the Tigers of Grambling State and the Jaguars of Southern University on Saturday, November 26th.

 Book a Hotel